Clifford J. Levy: Newsroom leadership roles

+At the same time, CNN sought to hire Levy as part of its search for a “high profile” candidate to lead digital innovation in its newsroom, The Times reported.

 Union negotiation controversy

-Levy was Kahn's representative in contract negotiations with the Times's union, whose contract expired in March 2021.
-Levy's mass e-mails to Times staff about the bargaining process were challenged by the union, which described his claims about company wage proposals as "false" and "sleight-of-hand."
-According to the Daily Beast, during a bargaining session, reporter and union bargaining committee member Frances Robles told Levy "what the [Times] has done to your reputation breaks my heart.
-And it should break your heart.
-I feel really bad that these negotiations have turned a man who built his career on trust into a liar.”

-The Times rebutted that accusation: Levy is "one of our most distinguished journalists.
-He is a former NewsGuid member, he has deep integrity, and he has the trust of both the company's leadership and his newsroom colleagues."
+Levy was Kahn's representative in controversial contract negotiations with the Times's union, which lasted for more than a two years after the union's contract expired in March 2021.

-On December 7, Times journalists staged a one-day walk-out to protest what they said was the company's unwillingness to offer fair proposals, including on wages.
+On December 7, 2022, Times journalists staged a one-day walk-out to protest what they said was the company's unwillingness to offer fair proposals, including on wages.
 It was the first such labor action since 2017 and the first to last a day or longer since 1978.

-On December 15, the Times announced that Levy would leave the newsroom and be appointed deputy publisher of the Wirecutter and The Athletic.
-The decision to move Levy out of the newsroom was "in part recognition from publisher A.G.
-Sulzberger of Levy’s work dealing with the tense and drawn-out negotiations," according to the Daily Beast.
-The timing of the move would be dependent on the pace of labor talks, the Daily Beast reported.
+In late December 2022, it was reported that Levy would be appointed deputy publisher of The Athletic and Wirecutter, but that the move was "dependent on the pace of the labor talks."
+Insiders said the decision to move Levy from the newsroom to the business side was "in part recognition from publisher A.G.
+Sulzberger of Levy’s work dealing with the tense and drawn-out negotiations."

+On May 23, 2023, the company and the union announced a deal for a new contract, ending more than two years of contentious negotiations, the Times reported.
+“This deal is a victory for all union members who fought for a fair contract,” the union said.

+Levy said the contract "shows how much we value the contributions of NewsGuild members to The Times’s success.”

+On June 6, 2023, the union said more than 99% of members had ratified the contract.

 Family

 Levy is married to the documentary filmmaker Juliane Dressner.
 They have three children, Danya, Arden and Emmett, and live in Park Slope, Brooklyn.
+He is a member of the Park Slope Food Coop, where he serves as an editor of the Coop's Linewaiter's Gazette.
 In Park Slope, his children attended P.S.
 321.

 When Levy and his family lived in Moscow while he was a foreign correspondent, their children were enrolled in a local Russian school called the New Humanitarian School.
 He wrote about the experience for The New York Times Magazine, and Dressner produced and directed an accompanying short documentary for The Times's website that won a National Magazine Award.